rubengomezfe/rubengomezfe.github.io/README.md

 <h3>Monitoring and Evaluation</h3>
 <ul>
-  <li><strong>Qualitative Researcher for Greenpeace International's Monitoring and Evaluation Team:</strong> Provided the ethnographic data collection for the "Solidarity Index" project through which GPI aims to evaluate the success of its relationship with their stakeholders.</li>
+  <li><strong>Qualitative Researcher for Greenpeace International's Monitoring and Evaluation Team:</strong> Provided the ethnographic data collection for the "Solidarity Index" project through which GPI aims to evaluate the success of its relationship with internal and external stakeholders.</li>
 </ul>

 <h3>Bachelor’s Half-Theses Research (incl.
 Honours Expansion)</h3>